Yasamanfrp/ROS_AMLProject-5/README.md

 ## About

-The project is a simplified version of Rotation Based Open Set model \[[1](#acknowledgements)\].
-It was built for the course Advanced Machine Learning attended at Polytechnic University of Turin.
+The project is a simplified version Open-Set Domain Adaptation through Self-Supervision.

 ## Getting Started